 If your machine doesn't work or the first print causes a fuse to blow, do not panic or do something stupid.
 Try to get as much details about what happened as possible (logging as described in the next section was on?
 What exactly happened and when?
 Did you smell something?...).
 Have a look at the hardware if there is something wrong or visible.
 Check out the section Errors and Repairs .
 And before you try something stupid that makes things worse, take a day off and/or maybe get help.

 The messages logged from the recorders CON port are also often the only way to tell what exactly is keeping your recorder from working.
 So I strongly recommend to always have your recorders serial port connected.
 Note while this documentation is for the Rhino, other versions of the older LVT recorders with DEC AXP board usualy have a similar MMJ CON or serial port for logging.
-Just look for it.
+Just look for it or check below images.